brunosouza-justauto/eng/memory-bank/activeContext.md

 ## Recent Changes

+### Exercise Demonstration Enhancements
+- Added YouTube link integration to exercise demonstrations - allowing users to watch video demonstrations
+- Implemented a text sanitization system to fix encoding issues in exercise instructions and tips
+- Created a "Watch on YouTube" button with the YouTube branding that opens videos in a new tab
+- Added proper visual organization of demonstration content (image, YouTube link, instructions, tips)
+- Enhanced mobile-friendly layout with appropriate spacing and sizing for all content sections
+- Fixed character encoding issues (e.g., "DonÃ†t" → "Don't") in exercise instructions
+- Applied comprehensive text sanitization for various special characters and apostrophes

 ### Workout Session Timer Enhancements
 - Implemented a comprehensive rest timer system for tracking rest periods between sets
 - Added countdown timers with visual, audio, and vibration feedback